Love Story (1970 film): Filming

 Filming started November 18, 1969, on location in Cambridge and Boston, and New York.
 It was the first time a film had gotten permission to film at Harvard.
 Moreover, the Ice Skating Rink for the Harvard vs Cornell game was shot at Hamilton College.

 Filming Love Story on location resulted in damage to trees on campus.
 This experience, followed by a similar experience with the film A Small Circle of Friends (1980), caused the university administration to deny most subsequent requests for filming on location.

 The scenes where they lived as newlyweds in Cambridge were filmed in the Agassiz neighborhood.
 Oliver carries Jenny over the threshold at 119 Oxford Street.

 Jimmy Webb wrote a score for the film that was not used.
 Burt Bacharach was approached to do the score but pulled out when Robert Evans requested a score similar to that of Frances Lai.
 Eventually, Lai was hired.

 The main song in the film, "(Where Do I Begin?)
 Love Story" was a major success, particularly the vocal rendition recorded by Andy Williams.

 Arthur Hiller recalled, "We thought we were making a nice little movie.
 Well, all of us thought that except the producer who kept saying, "Arthur, believe me, this will be big."
 And I said, "Yes Howard, you're the producer, you have to feel that way."
 But he was totally right."

 Filming finished on February 3, 1970.
+According to the late Mel Zerman, a Harper executive who was a friend of Segal, the author had mixed feelings about the production.
+Zerman told American Legends website: "Although he didn't specifically mention Evans, Erich Segal had no use for any of those movie people.
+He expected to do better than he did in terms of money.
+On the other hand, he liked Ali MacGraw tremendously.
+It was as if she brought the character he wrote to life.
+He thought that any other actor could have done as well as Ryan O'Neal and that there were a few actors who could have done better."